-3. Enter the following command:
+3. At the command line, type:

-firmwareDownload "hostIPaddr", "user", "path\filename", "password"
+firmwareDownload "hostIPaddr", "user", "path_filename", "password"

-For example, where hostIPaddr is the IP address of the host computer, user is the User ID used to log into this computer, path\filename is the path location and filename of the new firmware file, and password is the password for the user ID specified.
+For example, where hostIPaddr is the IP address of the host computer, user is the User ID used to log into this computer, path_filename is the path location and filename of the new firmware file, and password is the password for the user ID specified.

-The password operand is only required if you are using FTP.
+NOTE: The password operand is only required if you are using FTP.